 Test your recovery strategies

-During backup process apply all known verification options
+During the backup process apply all known verification options

 Here is one more tip in our backup and recovery best practices is that it is crucial to apply all known verification options during the backup.
 Using such options allows you to be sure that all your SQL Server database backups are created in the proper way.